A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Applications

 Quantum resource theories~\cite{brandao2015reversible,chitambar2019quantum} aim to categorize quantum resources that can be generated using a set of permissible physical operations.
 The set of states which can be generated are called the free states $\mathcal{S}(\mathcal{H})$ associated with a Hilbert space.
-An important measure used to quantify a quantum resource is the relative entropy of resource of a state $\rho\in\mathcal{D}(\mathcal{H})$, which is defined as
+Often, we are interested in quantifying the relative entropy of a quantum resource possessed by a state $\rho\in\mathcal{D}(\mathcal{H})$, which is defined as

 Note that as $\rho$ is fixed problem data, this is equivalent to